ikenigs/BI-Clients-Segmentation/README.md

 This Power BI dashboard provides a **comprehensive overview of customer demographics and segmentation** for a fintech startup in its early growth stages.

-It was designed to help stakeholders understand who their clients are, how they engage with financial products, and where the most promising opportunities for growth lie.
+It was designed to help stakeholders understand who their clients are and get an initial idea of where the most promising opportunities for growth lie based on the actual customers.

 ---

 ## 🎯 Objectives

 - Segment customers by **demographic characteristics** (age group, gender, education, marital status).
-- Visualize **client acquisition and engagement trends** over time.
+- Visualize **client acquisition ** over time.
 - Identify **top-performing segments** to guide marketing and product strategy.

 ---